• Skip to primary navigation

 Feather Care From Hatch Through Life

 Silkie feathers are unique, more akin to fur than traditional feathers, which presents both aesthetic appeal and care challenges.
 From the moment they hatch, Blue Silkie chicks need a clean, dry environment to prevent their delicate feathers from matting.
-As they grow, regular checks become essential to prevent issues like lice or mites, which can hide easily in their dense plumage.
+Regular checks become essential as they grow to prevent issues like lice or mites, which can hide easily in their dense plumage.
 You can learn how to recognize, treat, and prevent mites in our dedicated article.

 Where to Buy Blue Silkie Chickens

-While these are rare here in the USA, several hatcheries do off them.
+While these are rare here in the USA, several hatcheries do offer them.
 We recommend McMurray Hatchery.

 You May Also Enjoy: